filipeamoreira/filipemoreira.com/source/hire-me/index.markdown

 footer: true
 ---

-I'm available for mobile and web development work using Ruby and JavaScript.
+I'm available for mobile and web development remote contracts using Ruby and JavaScript.

 Get in touch: